Masques et bergamasques: II. Menuet

+III.
+Gavotte

 The third movement is in D minor.
-It is marked Allegro vivo; metronome, crotchet = 100.
+It is marked Allegro vivo; metronome, quarter = 100.
 A middle section is marked by a switch to D major, before the movement resumes the first theme in D minor.
 Like the ouverture, the gavotte is taken from one of Fauré's earliest compositions.
 Nectoux refers to a piano version from 1869, and an orchestral version largely the same as in Masques et bergamasques in the Suite d'orchestre, Op.
 20 (1873–74).
 The typical playing time of the gavotte is a little over 3 minutes.